 Locate Microsoft XPS Document Writer and check or uncheck the box.
 Click OK and exit.

 UPDATE: Starting with Windows 10 v1803, on new installs, the XPS Viewer will be disabled by default.
 You will have to enable it manually via the Turn Windows features on or off panel.
+You can enable it in Windows 11 too.

 Read: How to Add or Remove Microsoft XPS Document Writer Printer.